strategineer/personal-website/content/blog/2025-01-02/index.md

 Service Model feels likes a spiritual successor to {{< book_url "Dogs of War" >}} which is my favorite Adrian Tchaikovsky novel but Service Model is quickly becoming my new favorite of his.

-I'm about 3/4 of the way through it --- it doesn't feel right putting it on my 2024 novels of the year list.
+I'm almost all the way through it but not quite --- it doesn't feel right putting it on my 2024 novels of the year list if I haven't finished it yet.
 Maybe next year?

 ## Conclusion

 2024 was a great year for me reading-wise.

-I read 94 books which is surprisingly high.
-94 is more than the 77 books I read in 2023 and much more than the 29 books I read in 2022.
+I read 94 books in 2024 which is more than the 77 books I read in 2023 and much more than the 29 books I read in 2022.

-I wrote ~35417 words about the books I've read in 2024 (compared to ~16543 words in 2023 and only ~5492 words in 2022).
+I wrote ~35k words about the books I've read in 2024 (compared to ~16k words in 2023 and only ~5k words in 2022).

 NB: these numbers are inflated because they include words in quotes pulled from the text --- it is what is.